hpcgarage/intrepyddguide/goal-metric.md

 4. perf_api.init_metric(), is used to finalize the performance metric subsystem, and should be called after the last call to perf_api.stop_metric().

+Note: Every perf_api.start_metric() call must have a perf_api.stop_metric call associated with it.
+Nesting calls or missing stop calls will result in erroneous outputs.

 # Building the Perf Model API

 The API internally rely on PAPI (The Performance API) and Linux Perf.
 These should already be bundles within the Docker container provided to you.
+If not, please install the pre-requisite packages before going on to next steps.
 Before you can use the performance model, you must compile it.
-The following steps must be performed:
+Do the following:
 1. cd /intrepydd/perf-model
 2. Set the following enviornment variables:
 ```